kumu/docs/guides/issues.md

 <!-- screenshot -->

-To collapse the issues pane, click the issues icon <i class="fa fa-comments-o"></i> again.
+To collapse the issues pane, click the issues icon  again.

 ## Email notifications